 The UAE economy as a whole, and the economies of other countries in the MENA Region, are exposed to oil price volatility and are affected by the level of government spending.
 Oil represents a sizeable segment of the economies of countries in the Middle East, including the UAE, and has contributed to the increase in economic activity in the region, including the demand for properties and property development.
 Oil prices are highly volatile and extremely sensitive to political and economic turmoil.
-In addition, the price of oil and its volatility depend on factors including global economic and weather conditions; actions by the Organization of Petroleum Exporting Countries (OPEC); government regulations, both domestic and foreign; price inflation of raw materials; the price of foreign imports of oil and gas; the cost of exploring for, producing, and delivering oil and gas; the discovery rate of new oil and gas reserves; the rate of decline of existing and new oil and gas.
+In addition, the price of oil and its volatility depend on factors including global economic and weather conditions; actions by the Organization of Petroleum Exporting Countries (OPEC); government regulations, both domestic and foreign; price inflation of raw materials; the price of foreign imports of oil and gas; the cost of exploring for, producing, and delivering oil and gas; the discovery rate of new oil and gas reserves; the rate of decline of existing and new oil and gas reserves; the ability of oil and gas companies to raise capital; and the overall supply and demand for oil and gas.